VegaDeftwing/OpGuidesHugoSrc/content/Music/vcv.md

 {{< /tip >}}

 Despite [the mess](https://aria.dog/barks/why-i-will-never-create-modules-for-vcv-rack-anymore/) in the VCV community, I've still put in a lot of time in the software and run a pretty large group chat on Telegram where it (along side hardware Eurorack) is the main focus.
-In that chat, there's been a feel recurring questions, this page is just some of those questions and answers.
+In that chat, there's been a few recurring questions, this page is just some of those questions and answers.

 ## How do I protect my ears from loud sounds?